chakra-ui/chakra-ui/migration.md

   <Switch colorScheme="blue"/>
   ```

-# System
+## System

 This is a new package that forms the foundation of all chakra components.

-## Custom styled implementation
+### Custom styled implementation

-You can create chakra's enhanced components in 2 ways:
+You can create chakra-enhanced components in 2 ways:

-1. Use the chakra element syntax (It's the easy to avoid naming components.
+1. Use the chakra element syntax
-    Lol).
-Components create this way:

     - Provides a simple syntax that reduces the need to use the `as` prop.
     - Allow you map styles defined in `theme.styles.[element]` to